ReFactor GNNs: Revisiting Factorisation-based Models from a Message-Passing Perspective: Background

 \subsection{GNN-based Models for KGC}

 GNNs were originally proposed for node or graph classification tasks~\citep{Gori2005ANM,DBLP:journals/tnn/ScarselliGTHM09}.
 To adapt them to KGC, previous work has explored two different paradigms: \emph{node-wise entity representations} \cite{schlichtkrull2018modeling} and \emph{pair-wise entity representations}~\cite{Teru2020InductiveRP,zhaochengzhu2021}.
 Though the latter paradigm has shown promising results, it requires computing representations for all pairs of nodes, which can be computationally expensive for large-scale graphs with millions of entities.
-Additionally, node-wise representations allow for using a single evaluation of $f_{\phi}(v)$ for multiple queries involving $v$.
+Additionally, node-wise representations allow for using a single evaluation of $f_{\phi}(v)$ for multiple queries involving $v$, resulting in fast batch evaluation.